witchcraft-systems/pds-dash/README.md

 ## theming

-currently the only way to theme the app is to edit css in the components directly, glhf
+the colors are designated in [`src/app.css`](src/app.css) as variables, go crazy with them

+the rest is done by editing the css files and style tags directly, good luck

 relevant files: